Harry5174/Generative_AI/00_assistants/01_function_calling/README.md

 ## FAQs

 **Q:** How can I customize the responses of the AI assistant?
-**A:** You can modify the tools/functions defined in `functions.py` to tailor the assistant's behavior to your needs.
+**A:** You can modify the tools/functions which are defined in `functions.py` to tailor the assistant's behavior to your needs.